observablehq/plot/docs/features/marks.md

 }).plot()
 ```

-will output the following three lines to the console, with each line containing the index of the first penguin of the current facet, its fill color, and the underlying (unscaled) category:
+will output the following three lines to the console, with each line containing the index of the first penguin in the current facet, its fill color, and the underlying (unscaled) category:

 ```js
 0 '#e15759' 'Torgersen'